MicrosoftDocs/visualstudio-docs/docs/python/learn-flask-visual-studio-step-01-project-solution.md

 ### Question: Can Visual Studio generate a requirements.txt file from a virtual environment after I install other packages?

 Answer: Yes.
-Expand the **Python Environments** node, right-click your virtual environment, and select the **Generate requirements.txt** command.
+Expand the **Python Environments** node, select and hold (or right-click) your virtual environment, and select the **Generate requirements.txt** command.
 It's good to use this command periodically as you modify the environment, and commit changes to *requirements.txt* to source control along with any other code changes that depend on that environment.
 If you set up continuous integration on a build server, you should generate the file and commit changes whenever you modify the environment.

 ## Step 1-5: Run the project